cloudfoundry/uaa/docs/UAA-Audit.rst

     - Happens: When a user successfully authenticates for the password login
     - Data Recorded: User ID and Username

+* PasswordVerificationFailure
+    - Happens: When a user authentication fails for the password login, and user exists
+    - Data Recorded: User ID
+    - Notes: Followed by a UserAuthenticationFailureEvent and PrincipalAuthenticationFailureEvent

 Scim Administration Events
 ==============================================================